 If the green smoothed line shows a steady upward or downward trend, this indicates a sustained improvement or decline in customer satisfaction.

-This situation is also similar for China Southern Airlines, which had a high AI-generated review rate of 12.9% in 2021, which peaked at 32.4% in 2023 While average customer sentiment only began to drop off in 2023, the range of sentiment drastically increased, with customers seemingly either loving or hating their experience with the brand.
+This situation is also similar for China Southern Airlines, with a notable increase in AI reviews from 2021 to 2025 (21.0% in 2021 to 50.0% in 2025).
+While average customer sentiment only began to drop off in 2023, the range of sentiment drastically increased, with customers seemingly either loving or hating their experience with the brand.

-Although RyanAir has never been the most popular of airlines, it interesting to see that their popularity has waned in the past decade, with some significantly poor customer sentiment scores in 2022/23.
-This timeframe also coincided with their highest percentage of AI reviews (11%), suggesting RyanAir may have been using this method to improve their scores.
+Although RyanAir has never been the most popular of airlines, it is interesting to see that their popularity has waned in the past decade, with some significantly poor customer sentiment scores in 2022/23.
+This timeframe also coincided with a climbing percentage of AI reviews 7.1% in 2021 to 35.7% in 2025.

-United Airlines, the airline with the overall lowest customer sentiment from this study, also showed a significant rise in AI-generated content, increasing from 2.5% in 2021 to 8.2% in 2024, without any major impact on the customer sentiment scores.
+United Airlines had an overall low customer sentiment from this study, and also showed a significant rise in AI-generated content, increasing from 6.1% in 2021 to 16.9% in 2025, without any major impact on the customer sentiment scores.

 Spotting AI-generated reviews can be a minefield, especially as LLMs are becoming much better at mimicking human content online.
 In fact, multiple studies have shown that even humans who think they can detect AI content find it difficult to do so.